-Judges order dismissal of terrorism case against Ottawa professor jailed in France
+Judges order dismissal of terrorism case against Ottawa academic jailed in France

 Photos of Mr. Diab in 1980 resembled composite sketches of a suspect but the judges noted that having long hair and a droopy mustache was a common look at the time.

 Investigators also thought that Mr. Diab's handwriting was similar to that on the hotel registration card of the bogus Cypriot traveller.
-However, the judges took note of counter-expertise produced by Mr. Diab's Canadian lawyers cast doubt on the French handwriting analysis.
+However, the judges took note of counter-expertise produced by Mr. Diab's Canadian lawyers that cast doubt on the French handwriting analysis.

 Friday's decision by the French judges mirrored the judgment six years ago by the Ontario Superior Court.
 While he authorized Mr. Diab's removal to France because he was bound by Canadian extradition law, Justice Robert Maranger had criticized the evidence presented by the French government.

-"The case presented by the Republic of France against Mr. Diab is a weak case; the prospects of conviction in the context of a fair trial, seem unlikely," Justice Marange wrote in his decision.
+"The case presented by the Republic of France against Mr. Diab is a weak case; the prospects of conviction in the context of a fair trial seem unlikely," Justice Maranger wrote in his decision.

+At the time of his extradition, he had a two-year-old daughter and his wife was seven-months pregnant with their second child.

-While he was happy about the decision by the French judges, Mr. Bayne questioned why the Canadian judicial system put his client in such a position.
+While he was happy about the decision by the French judges, his Canadian lawyer, Donald Bayne, questioned why the Canadian judicial system put his client in such a position.

 "No Canadian should be extradited on this flimsy, unreliable evidence," he said in an interview.